drllama07/MKA_Programming_language/documentation.md

 ```
 - **NOTE:**
 - Use Only Lowercase Letters and Underscores: MKA does not support uppercase letters or numbers in variable names.
-- `e` and `pi` will be assigned to thier mathematical values so do not try to declare or change them.
+- `e` and `pi` will be assigned to their mathematical values so do not try to declare or change them.

 After declaring variables you can use them by their names
 ```rust